Click on the mentor’s name for a description of their research.

 Drs.
 Carol Reinero, DVM, PhD, DACVIM and Hans Rindt, PhD

 Research area(s): Pulmonology: Respiratory and blood microbiome, respiratory infections, link between respiratory disorders and dysphagia; Immunology: Development of a tool kit of immunodiagnostics in dogs

 Possible project(s): 1) Characterization of the normal airway microbiome and how it differs in different disease states in canine and feline respiratory diseases; 2) Videofluoroscopic swallow studies in healthy and dysphagic cats 3) Rapid (<12 hr) culture results in bronchoalveolar lavage fluid 4) Diagnostics relevant for adaptive immunity assessment in dogs.

 Dr. Cheryl Rosenfeld, DVM, PhD

-Research area(s): microbiomes, endocrine disrupting chemicals, offspring health and metabolic disorders
+Research area(s): microbiomes, endocrine disrupting chemicals, brain transcriptomic responses, placenta, offspring health and metabolic disorders